katonic-dev/explainit/docs/faq.md

 **Q2.
 How to decide the Statistical-tests and their significance?**

-**A**: Statistical tests are used in hypothesis testing.
+**A**: Statistical tests are used in drift detection.
 They can be used to:

  - determine whether a predictor variable has a statistically significant relationship with an outcome variable. estimate the difference between two or more groups.